How To Make Six Figures a Year Blogging – PART TWO

 Blog growth is and should be a slow progression.
 Patience is hard but reaps the best rewards.

 Making a full-time income from blogging and social media work took me years.
 In fact, I didn’t receive my first paid post until nearly a year after I launched my site, and it was only for a mere $15.
 I’ll never forget how ecstatic I was!
 It wasn’t the amount of the post that was exciting, but the validation that I could potentially make more.
-The experience inspired me to keep going and getting better.
+The experience inspired me to keep going and get better.